 - Select the users or groups for the permission settings, and then choose their permissions.

 To delete permissions for a user or group, go to the Manage Permissions page, select the check box next to User/User List and select Delete.
 All of the selected users and lists will have their permissions removed.
 After permissions are removed, the users can no longer access the item.

 To edit permissions for a user or group, open the item's menu and select Edit.
 Revise the permissions as desired and select Submit.

 If you don't select the Overwrite option, the files and sub-folders are automatically granted any additional permission given to the parent folder, but existing permissions aren't deleted.
-For example, if read, write, and manage permissions are added to the folder, and an item within the folder already has read, write, and remove permissions, the permissions for the file would remain read, write, and remove, and manage would be added.
+For example, if read, write, and manage permissions are added to the folder, and an item within the folder already has read, write, and remove permissions, the permissions for the file remain read, write, and remove, and manage is added.